KPersaud11-BC/Pewlett-Hackard-Analysis/README.md

 ## Summary

--How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- **How many roles will need to be filled as the "silver tsunami" begins to make an impact?**

 Based on Deliverable 1, 90,398 Pewlett Hackard employees are retirement eligible.
 If they all decide to retire, all 90,398 positions would need to be filled.

--Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+- **Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?**

 Based on Deliverable 2, there are only 1,549 eligible employees that could be part of the mentorship program.
 On a 1-to-1 training basis, this would certainly not be enough to mentor all new hires and promotions.

--Additional questions and views:
+- **Additional questions and views:**

 As mentioned before, while 90,398 retirement eligible employees is a large amount, what is that in comparison to the entire organization?
 The following table answers that very question.